Should These 6,604 Chemicals in Plastics Be Prioritized for Safety Review?

 Official title: Science approach document on the prioritization of chemicals in plastics

-Environment Canada and Health Canada have developed a method to identify which chemicals used in plastics might pose risks to human health or the environment.
-They've applied this approach to 6,604 substances and want feedback on their scientific methodology.
+Environment Canada and Health Canada have developed a new method to identify which chemicals used in plastics might be harmful to people or the environment.
+They've applied this approach to over 6,600 substances and want feedback on whether the science is sound.
 This could shape which chemicals get assessed first under Canada's environmental protection laws.

 Why This Matters

-Plastics are everywhere—food packaging, toys, water bottles, medical devices.
-Some chemicals in plastics can leach into food or the environment.
-This consultation decides which of those 6,604 chemicals get scrutinized first.
-If you're concerned about what's in the products your family uses daily, this is your chance to weigh in on the government's priorities.
+Plastics are everywhere—food packaging, toys, medical devices.
+Some chemicals in them may be harmful.
+This consultation decides which ones get studied first.
+If you care about what's in the products your family uses, this is your chance to weigh in on the government's priorities.

 What Could Change

-The government may adopt this scientific approach for future chemical prioritization.
-Chemicals flagged as high-priority could face formal risk assessments, potentially leading to restrictions or bans.
-The methodology could also be applied to chemicals beyond plastics.
+The government may use this scientific approach to decide which chemicals in plastics get formally assessed for health and environmental risks.
+Substances flagged as priorities could face restrictions, labelling requirements, or bans.
+This framework could also be applied to future chemical reviews beyond plastics.

 Key Issues

-- Is the scientific methodology for identifying hazardous chemicals in plastics sound?
+• Is the scientific approach for identifying hazardous chemicals in plastics sound?

-- Should this approach be used for future chemical prioritization under CEPA?
+• Should this approach be used for future chemical prioritization?

 How to Participate

-- Review the science approach document to understand the methodology used to prioritize chemicals in plastics.
+1. Review the science approach document to understand how chemicals in plastics are being prioritized.

-- Submit your comments by email to substances@ec.gc.ca, citing the Canada Gazette, Part I, and the publication date (December 6, 2025).
+3. Submit your written comments by email to substances@ec.gc.ca, citing the Canada Gazette, Part I, and the publication date (December 6, 2025).